Ukulele Buying Guide

 Measuring in at 23 inches in length, the concert ukulele is a little warmer tone-wise and a little larger than a soprano.
 Once you’ve started on a soprano, you may want to move up to a concert.

 Larger than a concert, but smaller than a baritone, tenors still retain the desired brightness of their smaller siblings but have a little more warmth.
-Their size makes them perfect for not-so-tiny players or guitar players looking to add another instrument to their bag.
+At 26 inches, their size makes them perfect for not-so-tiny players or guitar players looking to add another instrument to their bag.

 Ukulele Body Shapes

 The most common uke shape is the figure eight.
 Patterned after the symmetrical contours of the guitar, the traditional figure 8 shape has a balanced and more focused tone.